croath/UIImageView-BetterFace/README.md

 ##Too slow?

-try set the 'fast' property to `YES` to get the faster speed(low ccuracy)
+try set the `fast` property to `YES` to get the faster speed(low ccuracy)

 ##Known issues

  - it will be slow to render large-size images, and showing the strange animation
  - ~~it may take a lot of memory while reusing the UIImageView~~

+##Who use BetterFace?

+If you're building your applications using UIImageView-BetterFace, please let me know! (add your application name & App Store link here and pullreuqest this README~

 ##Other